A SWIFT/BIC Code is an international bank code used to identify a specific bank and its branch during a money transfer.

 Knowing where to find and how to use a SWIFT/BIC is indispensable and will prevent you from making costly mistakes.

-Typically, sending money abroad with the wrong BIC/SWIFT will cause your funds to be lost somewhere in the international banking network, and getting your hands back on them could take anywhere between a few days to several weeks, plus the fees charged by your bank to assist you in this operation (account for a USD 50 minimum spend for this).
+Typically, sending money abroad with the wrong BIC/SWIFT will cause your funds to be lost somewhere in the international banking network, and getting your hands back on them could take anywhere between a few days to several weeks.

-You can also watch our video that explains BIC and SWIFT codes in 2 minutes:
+💡 Tip: You can also watch our video that explains BIC and SWIFT codes in 2 minutes

 What is a SWIFT code?